 Keyword stuffing is bad for SEO because it creates low-quality, spammy content that harms your rankings and SEO user experience (UX). 🙅

-Using too many keywords makes your content hard to read and can turn users off, damaging your brand’s reputation.
+Using too many keywords makes your content hard to read and turns users away.
 Google prioritizes content that is natural, valuable, and made for people—not just search engines.
-If you stuff a page with keywords, your content is unlikely to rank well.
+Your content is unlikely to rank well if you stuff a page with keywords.

-The practice is also considered a black-hat SEO tactic, which means it’s an unethical practice.
-While it might have worked in the past, search engines continuously improve their algorithms to spot and punish such practices.
+Keyword stuffing is considered a black-hat SEO tactic, which means it’s an unethical practice.
+While it worked in the past, search engines continuously improve their search algorithms to spot and punish such practices.

-It also affects your brand’s perception.
-It makes you look unprofessional, turning potential customers away.
+Keyword stuffing affects the perception of your brand.
+It makes you look unprofessional, which turns potential customers away.

 Bottom line: Keyword stuffing lowers your rankings and pushes your website out of sight.
 Stick to quality content instead! 👍